JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **The fastest speed a raindrop had reached when falling is seven miles per hour.**.
+And here is a just a random fact -  **Albert Einstein was offered the presidency of Israel in 1952, but he declined**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)